 However, in the late 1980s, a member of the Boivin family experienced a very difficult pregnancy that had a significant impact on her health and well-being.
 Although her physician had prescribed a medication to treat her condition, her pharmacist refused to fill the prescription due to a lack of reliable scientific evidence regarding the its safety for use during pregnancy.

 Seeing how the lack of information about the safe use of medications in pregnancy meant that many pregnant women were suffering needlessly, the Boivin family decided to change their company’s mission.
 The company then shifted its focus to ensuring that pregnant women who required pharmacological treatment, whether for pre-existing or pregnancy-related conditions, had access to reliable medical information and to medications whose use had been proven safe both for them and for their unborn or newborn babies.

-The company officially assumed its new mission with the founding of the Louis-Boivin Family Pharmaceutical Chair on Medications, Pregnancy and Lactation at the Faculty of Pharmacy at the Université de Montréal (at Sainte-Justine Hospital for Children), and the support of the Motherisk research and information centre at Toronto's Hospital for Sick Children.
+The company officially assumed its new mission with the founding of the Louis-Boivin Family Pharmaceutical Chair on Medications, Pregnancy and Lactation at the Faculty of Pharmacy at the Université de Montréal (at Sainte-Justine Hospital for Children.

 Thus, Duchesnay became the first pharmaceutical company dedicated to safeguarding the health of pregnant women and their babies.

 Since then, Duchesnay has devoted a significant portion of its annual budget to funding research into drugs that are safe to use during pregnancy.
 The company manufactures and distributes these medications and provides the medical community with the current, evidence-based data they need to prescribe the optimal pharmacotherapy to pregnant women while protecting their unborn babies.

 Duchesnay today: A company dedicated to women’s health at every stage of life